microsoft/WhatTheHack/069-FabricRealTimeAnalytics/Student/Challenge-02.md

 ## Introduction

-You've been tasked with creating some real time reporting using Power BI based on the data that is contantly being generated every second.
+You've been tasked with creating some real time reporting using Power BI based on the data that is constantly being generated every second.
 In this challenge, you will learn how to query and transform the data with Fabric.

 ## Description
 In this challenge, you need to get the price difference and price difference percent between stock price and its previous price at different timestamps in Stock Table.
 The data in the new table should be in ascending time stamp order.